 Ensure the highest possible uptime of the application with constant access to the patient's data 24/7, 365 days.

 A hospital cannot afford downtimes.
 Lack of access to patients’ data results in longer patient queues, and could badly affect doctor’s decisions and even cause death.
 To make sure that the application is available for up to 100% of the time, we used Kubernetes.
 To make sure that the platform is capable of providing patients data even if something goes wrong, we are working at multiple levels of redundancy.
 For example hosting a second, parallel instance of our app that is hosted on independent servers.
 And this is all to make us prepared for a situation like a datacenter downtime.

 An intuitive user interface, to minimize the organizational overhead usually imposed by onsite staff trainings.

 The user interface is continuously improved as we are constantly learning how doctors and hospital staff is using the product.
-Even though the main design was done well, we iterate on it and provide quarterly design improvements, to keep the product more intuitive with each iteration.
+Even though the main design of mHealth app was done well, we iterate on it and provide quarterly design improvements, to keep the product more intuitive with each iteration.

 Over the years we were able to establish a strong partnership with the client and we are an external tech team that looks after Helium Health.